caitlinraymond12/caitlinraymond12.github.io/_portfolio/portfolio.md

 ```

-How every operation works is every function takes in three parameters, the first two "a" and "b" are the numbers to be added, subtracted, etc., and the last parameter "r" is the result of those two.
-All three are reference parameters, the first two are reference as to save time by not having to create two new bigints every time the function is called, and the third is a reference so the result will just be put right into the variable.

 ## Building the Calculator

 Now that I've created my own vector and bigint class, it's time to create the actual calculator.

 It takes input from the user in Reverse Polish Notation, which means that the operator comes after the operand